 Abplanalp, S., Mote, J., Uhlman, A., Weizenbaum, E., Alvi, T., Tabak, B., & Fulford, D. (2020, January 23).
 Parsing social motivation: Development and validation of a self-report measure of social effort.

 Fulford, D., Mote, J., Gard, D. E., Mueser, K. T., Gill, K., & Leung, L. (accepted).
 Development of the Motivation and Skills Support (MASS) social goal attainment smartphone app for (and with) people with schizophrenia.
 Journal of Behavioral and Cognitive Therapy.

-Mote, J., & Fulford, D. (accepted).
+Mote, J., & Fulford, D. (in press).
 Ecological momentary assessment of everyday social experiences of people with schizophrenia: A systematic review.
 Schizophrenia Research.

 Mote, J., Gard, D. E., Gonzalez, R., & Fulford, D. (in press).
 How did that interaction make you feel?
 The relationship between quality of everyday social experiences and emotion in people with and without schizophrenia.
 PLOS One.

 Demmin, D. L., Mote, J., Beaudette, D. M., Thompson, J. L., & Silverstein, S. M. (in press).
 Retinal functioning and reward processing in schizophrenia.
 Schizophrenia Research.

 Painter, J. M., Mote, J., Peckham, A. D., Lee, E. H., Campellone, T. R., Pearlstein, J., Morgan, S., Kring, A. M., Johnson, S. L., & Moskowitz, J. T. (2019).
 A positive emotion regulation intervention for bipolar I disorder: Treatment development and initial outcomes.
 General Hospital Psychiatry, 61, 96-103.